 Promoting better health through grassroots organizing in Haiti

 In 2020-21, OPODNE lead a large-scale department-wide COVID education and prevention campaign in Northeast Haiti (pop.
 393,967).
 This campaign reached 35,000 people, through weekly radio shows, training 600+ community COVID educators, announcements at public markets, and distributing masks, gloves, disinfectant, dozens of washing stations, and 5,700 educational fliers.
 OPODNE and Faith in Action International worked with allies, including the Catholic Medical Mission Board, to advocate for COVID vaccines to be released to Haiti.
 In 2021-22 OPODNE worked with the regional ministry of health to raise awareness and acceptance of COVID vaccines.

 Learn more about grassroots community organizing in Haiti

 The Organisation Peuple Œcuménique pour le Developpment du Nord-Est (OPODNE) was founded in 2014 to promote grassroots organizing in Haiti.
 OPODNE’s mission is to raise incomes and improve living conditions in Haiti by developing the leadership and power of local residents.
 Through OPODNE, grassroots leaders are taking charge of the development of their communities.
 They are listening to the concerns of their neighbors, setting community priorities, organizing economic cooperatives, negotiating development projects, and holding public officials accountable.

-OPODNE’s membership is organized through local teams of residents in 22 mostly rural, often very remote communities across Northeast Haiti.
-OPODNE members are primarily small-scale farmers and merchants, but also teachers and medical workers.
-OPODNE was founded with support from the Catholic Church and more than 20 Catholic and Protestant clergy participate in the organization, making resources and land available for OPODNE’s community improvement projects.
+OPODNE’s membership is organized through local teams of residents in mostly rural, often very remote communities across Northeast and North Haiti.
+OPODNE members are primarily small-scale farmers and merchants but also teachers and medical workers.
+OPODNE was founded with support from the Catholic Church, and more than 20 Catholic and Protestant clergy participate in the organization, making resources and land available for OPODNE’s community improvement projects.